 - File a grievance or complaint.
 You may do so by writing or calling hospital administration.

-- File a complaint with the State Department of Health Services, regardless of whether you use SCH-CC’s grievance process.
+- File a complaint with the State Department of Health Services, regardless of whether you use Southern California Hospital at Culver City’s grievance process.

 - Report concerns regarding quality of care or premature discharge to the appropriate Utilization and Quality Control Peer Review Organization.